anchorwrite/logosophe/apps/worker/scripts/README.md

 - The test provider only accepts emails with the `@logosophe.test` domain
 - Test data can be easily cleaned up using the delete script
 - Test users are clearly identified in the database
+- Test user management is restricted to system administrators only
+- Foreign key constraints have been optimized to prevent insertion issues

 ## Troubleshooting